thinkshout/thinkshout/blog/_posts/2015-09-09-dreamforce-for-the-nonprofit-drupaller.md

 ---
 layout: post
-title: Dreamforce for the Nonprofit Drupaller
+title: Ready or Not - Dreamforce for the Nonprofit Drupaller
 author: sean
 published: false
 featured: false